barya1993/unit-conversion-frontend/README.md

 problems on paper worksheets.
 After students turn in their completed worksheet, the teachers want to be able to enter the questions and student responses into a computer to be graded.
 Students will convert:
-1. temperatures between Kelvin, Celsius, Fahrenheit, and Rankine
+1. Temperatures between Kelvin, Celsius, Fahrenheit, and Rankine

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).